serenity-rs/serenity/examples/README.md

     5 => Command Framework: The main example, where it's demonstrated how to use serenity's command framework, along with most of its utilities.
-    This example also shows how to share data between events and commands, using `Context.data` 6 => Simple Bot Stucture: An example showing the recommended file structure to use.
+    This example also shows how to share data between events and commands, using `Context.data` 6 => Simple Bot Structure: An example showing the recommended file structure to use.
     7 => Env Logging: How to use the tracing crate along with serenity.
     8 => Shard Manager: How to get started with using the shard manager.
     9 => Create Message Builder: How to send embeds and files.